 Scandinavian materials – granite, oak, birch and wool – are used in the décor of the staterooms.
-Each stateroom also comes with boot warmers to warm or dry your boots.
+Each stateroom also comes with boot warmers to warm and dry your boots.

 Greener than most other cruise ships, the MS Fridtjof Nansen and MV Roald Amundsen use a combination of battery power, biogas (fossil-free fuel made from organic waste) and cleaner liquified natural gas (not heavy fuel oil) to help them cruise to the far regions of the world.

 On battery power, you sail through sensitive wildlife areas in total silence.

 Other standout features aboard each vessel are the industry-first Science Center, staffed by experienced research scientists, and Blueye underwater drones for streaming live underwater images to screens on the ship.

 Launch dates: Hurtigruten’s MS Fridtjof Nansen set sail in 2020; the MV Roald Amundsen debuted in 2019.